JakeSteam/blog-programming/_posts/2019-06-10-how-to-create-and-test-an-app-update-listener.md

 }
 ```

-Note that lint complains that we’re not filtering the incoming intent (to make sure it’s for our package), but this is not needed as we are using the `MY_PACKAGE_REPLACED` intent.
-The `SuppressLint` annotation should only be used when you are intentionally disagreeing with lint’s analysis, as in this situation!
+Note that lint complains that we're not filtering the incoming intent (to make sure it's for our package), but this is not needed as we are using the `MY_PACKAGE_REPLACED` intent.
+The `SuppressLint` annotation should only be used when you are intentionally disagreeing with lint's analysis, as in this situation!

-And that’s it!
+And that's it!
 Your listener is registered and will show a Toast message of the new version code whenever your app updates.

 *Update (2022-10-06): A helpful commenter (see bottom of post) mentioned that instead of suppressing the lint warning, you can use replace the check with `if (context == null || intent?.action != "android.intent.action.MY_PACKAGE_REPLACED") {`.
 This is likely a better solution!*